Dangers of AR500 Plates for Body Armor

 Bed-liner WILL NOT mitigate any substantial "impact side" bullet fragmentation from wounding or killing you, or someone next to you upon impact.
 I will also warn you against believing the haphazard, and totally uncontrolled ballistic tests you may find these companies producing as proof for this (impact side) magic Bed-liner solution via the YouTube world academy.

 We will, however, strive to develop our own current technology composite plates and bring our loyal customers the most technologically advanced, lightest Body-Armor plates available, and at the lowest cost possible.
-So that you won't have to choose their dangerous products on price alone.
+So that you won't have to choose their dangerous products based on price alone.

 Your Body Armor doesn't only have to stop penetration, it has to absorb impact energy and hopefully without injuring or killing the person standing near you by the ricochet!